Triple-homicide leads to more arrests in Tulare County’s Operation Trailblazer

 TULARE COUNTY, Calif.
-(KSEE) – Authorities are revealing more information on a national drug and firearm conspiracy that’s tied to a Tulare County triple homicide.
+(KGPE) – Authorities are revealing more information on a national drug and firearm conspiracy that’s tied to a Tulare County triple homicide.

 The Tulare County Sheriff’s Office says they’re calling the investigation Operation Trailblazer.